rentpath/mini_autobot/README.md

 A Tests Directory Structure file is a regular YAML file, which tells mini_autobot where to find tests and which tests to load.

-It must be named and placed like this `config/tests.yml` with contents like:
+A typical config file for this looks like:

     ---
     tests_dir: